+You need a first sentence to explaining what you did (i.e. 2 sites (1 and 2), longitudinal study before and after rain – see sup material xxx).
+I would then report arguments for rain events across Chile and in SG.
+Do not say “Unfortunately….”!

 Two separate locations were sampled to investigate the change in halite community structure after the rain, as well as its recovery in the following year.